-Online: The online forum for participation in this class is the Teams Platform.
+Online: The online forum for participation in this class is the Moodle Platform.
 All official online interactions will take place or be linked clearly and appropriately from this site.

 In class: There are three in-class activities in a typical week, which we refer to as the Monday Lecture, Tuesday Lecture and Problem Solving Session based on the timetable above.
-All are offered online during COVID-19.